22 Ways To Create A Secure Attachment

 How to get parenting help

 Parents face a lot of pressure in our society, though, and that can make it hard to ask for help when you need it.
 You might fear being judged or simply feel ashamed of any perceived parenting failures.
 Online therapy might be a better option for you.
-This form of counseling often puts people at ease, and it can be accessed from the comfort of your home.
+This form of counseling often puts people at ease, and it can be reached from the comfort of your home.

 Online interventions for parents have also been proven to deliver many benefits.
 A recent meta-analysis of the available research concluded that internet-based parenting programs were associated with decreased parenting stress, child anxiety, behavioral problems, and more.